General Race Rules

-**There will be a pre race meeting for 12 hour riders & 24 hour cyclist & century riders at the starting line prior to the race.**
+**There will be a pre race meeting for 12 and 24 hour cyclist, as well as century riders at the starting line prior to the race.**

 *DAY LIGHT HOUR SAG IS NOT ALLOWED IN ANY DIVISIONS* IF YOU ARE GOING OUT TO A STATIONARY LOCATION ON THE COURSE TO MEET YOUR RIDER, PLEASE NOTIFY RACE OFFICIAL OF YOUR PLANS. *AT NO TIME DURING DAY LIGHT HOURS IS SAG ALLOWED TO FOLLOW OR LEAP FROG RIDER*

 1.)
 Helmets must be worn by all riders at all times.

 3.)
 Timing check points are neutral zones and riders may not exceed 10 mph in this area.
 Timing area will be 20 meters prior to and after the start finish line.
 (Only exception to this rule is on the final lap of the 100 mile race)

 4.)
 You must follow directions of race official(s)

 5.)
 24 hours event riders: Lights and reflective gear are required from dusk to dawn.
 A front light is required and a rear blinking light.
 Reflective ankle bands, reflective vest, reflective jersey (more than small piping), reflective tape on shoes and or helmet is acceptable.